 Echoview Fiber Mill | 76 Jupiter Road

 There are arts and craft stores and yarn stores and then there is the Echoview Fiber Mill.
 This is not only a yarn store but, as they say on their website, “… a spinning mill, knitting operation, and design house.”
 Plus, they sell more than just yarn.
 They sell everything from bags to scarfs to rugs to hats and even magazines and books.
 They also offer classes and workshops.
 It’s a great spot to pick up a gift for someone or a little treat for yourself.
-The Echoview Fiber Mill is temporarily closed due to Covid-19 but typically, you can take a free tour by visiting on a Friday at 1:00pm.
+You can also take a free tour by visiting on a Friday at 1:00pm.
 Tours are not being offered as of now due to Covid-19.
 Due to Covid-19, check their website or call for details before visiting.

 Reems Creek Golf Course | 36 Pink Fox Cove Road